List of The Expendables characters: Bonaparte

 Bonaparte, portrayed by Kelsey Grammer, is a retired mercenary who is a friend of Barney Ross and ally to the Expendables.
 He helps Barney recruit a team of younger mercenaries who are efficient in combat, experts in weaponry, and are technology savvy.
 It is revealed that Bonaparte has two ex-wives and three children.

-Maggie Chan
+Agent Maggie Chan

-Maggie Chan, portrayed by Yu Nan, is a martial arts expert and hacker who works with Mr. Church.
+Agent Maggie Chan, portrayed by Yu Nan, is a martial arts expert and hacker who works with Mr. Church.
 Introduced in the second film, she is assigned to work with Barney and the rest of the Expendables to fly down to Albania and retrieve a program that carries access to plutonium.
 Much of Maggie's history is not revealed in the film; however, the character is somewhat of a substitute to Jet Li's character Yin Yang.

 Villains

 The following characters are antagonists in the film series.

-James Munroe
+Àgent James Munroe

-James Munroe, portrayed by Eric Roberts, is a rogue CIA agent and the secret benefactor behind General Garza, the military dictator and ruler of the island of Vilena, which Munroe uses as a base for a cocaine operation.
+Agent James Munroe, portrayed by Eric Roberts, is a rogue CIA agent and the secret benefactor behind General Garza, the military dictator and ruler of the island of Vilena, which Munroe uses as a base for a cocaine operation.
 The Expendables are hired by Church to kill Garza, although Barney surmises that Munroe is the actual target, and that the CIA cannot target him directly because of the bad press it would bring.
 After initially passing on the job after scouting the island, Barney, along with the team, goes to Vilena after learning Garza's daughter, who assisted Barney and Lee in scouting the island, has been captured.
 During the Expendables' attack on the palace, Garza challenges Munroe, resulting in Munroe killing him.
 This causes the army to attack in retaliation.
 During the battle, Munroe attempts to flee, but is killed by Barney and Lee.